 - Allow for processing time of 2 weeks for initial semester requests, and 3 business days for supplemental mid-semester requests, before materials will be available to your students.

 - Reserve lists from previous semesters may be reactivated upon request, if available.
 No course reserve materials (including personal copies) carry over automatically; please submit a new reserves request for each semester.

-- Photocopies: The library does not make photocopies.
-Please supply any desired copies of articles, etc., to be placed on reserve with a completed reserve request form.
+- Photocopies/Scans: The library does not make photocopies or scans for Reserves.
+You can, however, put such materials up on Courseworks/Canvas.
+Please supply any desired paper copies of articles, if needed to be placed on reserve with a completed reserve request form.
 Please make sure to indicate the relevant author and article title which your students will be using to search for the article.